-(c) In addition to an evaluation of cementing records and annular pressure monitoring results, operator shall run a radial cement evaluation tool to further assess cement integrity and placement.
+(d) In addition to an evaluation of cementing records and annular pressure monitoring results, operator shall run a radial cement evaluation tool to further assess cement integrity and placement.
 If cement evaluation indicates insufficient isolation, operator shall submit a plan of remediation to [STATE REGULATOR] for approval and implement such plan by performing remedial operations prior to commencing completion operations.
 If the deficiencies cannot be remedied, the well shall be plugged and abandoned.

-(d) Operator may request an exemption from the requirement to run a cement evaluation tool if the operator has:
+(e) Operator may request an exemption from the requirement above in 3.6(d) to run a cement evaluation tool for a specified number of wells or period of time if the operator has:

-(i) successfully set and cemented the casing for which the exemption is requested in at least 5 wells drilled by the same operator in the same operating field;
+(i) successfully set and cemented the casing for which the exemption is requested in at least 5 wells drilled by the same operator in a portion of the operating field characterized by similar conditions;